 Hagler did not pass the smell test.

 In November Frank A. St. Claire admitted to investigators that he and Hagler had plotted an insurance scam: The two men had taken out reciprocal double-indemnity life insurance policies with a total payout of $200,000 ($1.9 million today).
-The two men would buy a body from a funeral home for $500 and fake Hagler’s death with the body.
+In their plot the two men would buy a body from a funeral home for $500 and fake Hagler’s death with the body.
 St. Claire would collect the insurance money.
 Hagler would then “disappear,” and the two men would use the insurance money to go into business together.

 St. Claire said he had followed Hagler when Hagler drove the Mercury sedan to Oklahoma and parked it.
 St. Claire said Hagler returned to Fort Worth with St. Claire, not on a bus.